DavidPetkovsek/MORB_SLAM/TaxEvasion.md

 2. Track Local Map Parameter Tuning
     - TrackLocalMap now requires 150 MapPoint matches when the tracking state is Recently Lost, as opposed to its previous value of 10.
 This is because the system would often fly off in a random direction when there were this few MapPoint matches.
 Testing showed that the case where this threshold was too high would only cause a new map to be made when lost, which had little impact on performance, but the value being too low would cause the system to fly off.
 Therefore we set to to be a very large value to minimize the error created by getting lost.

-3. Implemented Relocalization on Map Load ***
+3. Implemented Relocalization on Map Load
     - The Relocalization function in MORB-SLAM was only used in non-inertial SLAM modes to recalculate where the current Frame is within the Map.
 We repurposed it to be used when loading/creating a new Map, which allows the tracking to pick up where it left off in the previous Map, skipping the initialization steps.

 ### TODO
-4. Inertial Bundle Adjustment System Overhaul ***
+4. Inertial Bundle Adjustment System Overhaul
+    -

-5. Converted all Pointers to Shared Pointers **
+5. Converted all Pointers to Shared Pointers
     - The previous structure of MORB-SLAM was using raw pointers to store most objects (KeyFrames, MapPoints, etc.).
 These objects were also never freed from memory, causing the system to constantly leak memory.
 In testing, MORB-SLAM would use up 20GB of memory in 35 minutes.
 After replacing these pointers with shared pointers and freeing them from memory once deleted, it would only use 20MB of memory in 35 minutes.

-6. Moved IMU Processing Out of MORB-SLAM **
+6. Moved IMU Processing Out of MORB-SLAM
     - Previously, all IMU measurements passed into MORB-SLAM needed to have an accelerometer reading, gyroscope reading, and timestamp.
 Since most cameras send the accelerometer and gyroscope measurements seperately with different timestamps, the data needs to be processed before it's passed into MORB-SLAM.
 Since the data needs to be processed outside of MORB-SLAM anyways, we've moved all IMU processing outside of MORB-SLAM allowing for more customization.
 Interpolating the data once at the beginning instead of interpolating the data twice also increases the accuracy of the measurements.

 7. Script to Send Camera Data from Windows to WSL Server via Websocket
     - MORB-SLAM is designed to run on Linux, and is not supported on Windows.
 This can be fixed by using a WSL server to run it.
 However the RealSense camera firmware we use is not compatible with WSL, so we now use a websocket to send the camera data from windows to WSL.
 We are now able to run MORB-SLAM on Windows devices.

 8. External Map Viewer
     - Implemented a Map Viewer that can be run on a dfferent device than the one running MORB-SLAM.
 The camera pose is sent via websocket to the external viewer.
-This allows the Map to be viewed when running MORB-SLAM on a device without a monitor, such as a NVIDIA Jetson Orin
+This allows the Map to be viewed when running MORB-SLAM on a device without a monitor, such as a NVIDIA Jetson Orin.

 9. Prevent Map Teleportation
     - Whenever a Bundle Adjustment is performed, the active Map may teleport in a random direction.
 This causes the pose reported by MORB-SLAM to be offset by this teleported amount.
 We now keep track of these translations to offset the reported pose by the negative translation, effectively eliminating the teleportation issue.